-33. The same summer the Lacedæmonians with TheLacedæmontheir whole power, under the conduct of Pleistoanax ians demolish the fort of the son of Pausanias, king of the Lacedæmonians, Cypsela. made war upon the Parrhasians of Arcadia, subjects of the Mantineans; partly as called in by occasion of sedition, and partly because they intended, if they could, to demolish a fortification which the Mantineans had built and kept with a garrison in Cypsela, in the territory of the Parrhasians towards Sciritis of Laconia.
+33. The same summer the Lacedæmonians with their whole power, under the conduct of Pleistoanax the son of Pausanias, king of the Lacedæmonians, made war upon the Parrhasians of Arcadia, subjects of the Mantineans; partly as called in by occasion of sedition, and partly because they intended, if they could, to demolish a fortification which the Mantineans had built and kept with a garrison in Cypsela, in the territory of the Parrhasians towards Sciritis of Laconia.
 The Lacedæmonians therefore wasted the territory of the Parrhasians.
 And the Mantineans, leaving their own city to the custody of the Argives, came forth to aid the Parrhasians their confederates: but being unable to defend both the fort of Cypsela and the cities of the Parrhasians too, they went home again.
 And the Lacedæmonians, when they had set the Parrhasians at liberty, and demolished the fortification, went home likewise.